|On-line Readings in Public Relations by Michael Turney|

 2. Why is this audience important to the organization?

 No matter how obvious it seems, each audience should be evaluated in terms of its relevance and importance to the organization.
-Data about the audience's abstract or general importance--e.g., how big it is, how politically influential it is, or how rich its members are--is not enough and can, in fact, be very misleading.
-The critical information needed is how and why this audience affects the organization.
-What does it, or could it do, to help, or to hinder, the organization in reaching its goals?
+Data about the audience's abstract or general importance - e.g., how big it is, how politically influential it is, or how rich its members are - is not enough.
+It can, in fact, be misleading.
+What's needed is information about how and why this audience affects the organization.
+What does it, or could it do, to help or hinder the organization in reaching its goals?

-A few years ago a southeastern city's special events coordinator, speaking to a public relations class, admitted that getting mentioned on The Today Show had been his number one media relations goal for two years before he finally succeeded.
-And, it remains one of his primary objectives today.
-He beams with pride each time he recalls Willard Scott mentioning his event on The Today Show even though he admits it didn't have any effect at all on attendance.
-"After all," he said, "how could it? -- Over 99 percent of the people who watched The Today Show that morning lived too far away to even think of attending the event."
+A number of years ago, a southeastern city's special events coordinator who spoke to one of my public relations classes admitted that getting mentioned on The Today Show had been his number one media relations goal for two years before he finally succeeded.
+And, even after that, it remained one of his primary goals.
+He would beam with pride each time he talked about Willard Scott referring to his special event on The Today Show, even though he also admitted that it didn't have any effect at all on attendance at the event.
+"After all," he sighed, "how could it? -- More than 99 percent of the people who watched The Today Show that morning lived too far away from here to have even thought of attending the event."

 3. What view does the organization want this audience to have of it?

-The more clearly and concretely this view is expressed, the more helpful it will be for future planning and relationship building.
-Statements like "We want this audience to think of us as an asset to the community." are practically worthless for planning purposes.
+The more clearly and concretely the answer is expressed, the more helpful it will be for planning and for relationship building.
+Statements like "We want them to think of us as an asset to the community." are practically worthless for planning purposes.

-Once the target audiences and desired relationships have been nailed down, the next step is to explore the existing relationship the organization has with each of those audiences and to decide whether it needs any adjustment.
-This calls for more than internal discussion.
+Once the target audiences and desired relationships are nailed down, the next step is to explore the existing relationship the organization has with each of those audiences and decide whether it needs any adjustment.
+This calls for more than internal discussion with your organization's management team.
 Simply letting the public relations staff and/or organizational managers speculate will never yield reliable information.

-You need to check with people who actually know--actual members of the target audiences.
+You need to check with people who actually know - i.e., actual members of the target audiences.
 Carefully conducted research, whether it's done by the public relations staff or by hired research consultants, is the only way to get vital and meaningful information about the audiences you need to reach.
-It's critical to successful planning that such research be done, and that its findings then be incorporated into the plan as it's being developed.
+It's critical to successful planning that such research be done, and that its findings be incorporated into the plan that's being developed.

 4. What is this audience's current view of our organization?

-Or, what is the organization's current relationship with this audience?
-The exact phrasing should correspond to question 3 so the answers can be juxtaposed, showing where the relationship is now compared to where the organization wants it to be.
+Another way of asking is: what is our organization's current relationship with this audience?
+The phrasing you use should correspond to question 3 so the answers can be juxtaposed, showing where this relationship is now compared to where your organization wants it to be.

 This is not something to be guessed at.
-This question, more than any other part of the strategic planning process, requires accurate, non-ambiguous answers.
-Virtually all the rest of the planning process, including the setting of specific objectives and the measurement of success, is based on the information gathered at this step.
+More than any other part of the strategic planning process, it requires accurate, non-ambiguous answers.
+The rest of the planning process, including the setting of specific objectives and the measurement of success, will be based on whatever information you report for this step.